Skip to main content

-artificial kidney contains a microchip filter and living kidney calls
+Scientists developed the first implantable artificial kidney in the world.
+The artificial kidney contains a microchip filter and living kidney calls that can run using the patient's heart.

 The bio-hybrid kidney mimics the real organ by removing salt, water and waste products to keep patients from relying on dialysis.
 At the heart of the artificial kidney lies the microchip called silicon nanotechnology.